Courtney Clark Pastrick

-Elle joined the Foundation in 2021 and currently serves as its Operations Analyst.
+Elle joined the Foundation in 2021 as its Operations Analyst and was named Operations Associate in 2023.
 In this role, she works closely with the operations team to manage communications requests, assist in planning and managing internal and external events, and provide other project management support.

 Elle has previously worked in fundraising development for Washington Nationals Philanthropies and the Institute for Justice.
 She also spent time working for Reclaim Childhood, a nonprofit in Amman, Jordan which creates athletic opportunities for refugee and local girls in Jordan.

 She was born and raised in Maryland and received a Bachelor’s degree in Marketing from the University of Maryland.

-Elle currently resides in Virginia with her golden retriever.
+Elle currently resides in Arlington, Virginia and enjoys going on hikes with friends and her golden retriever, Riley.

 Ashley has served in a variety of roles in the nonprofit and philanthropic sectors over the past twelve years concentrating on issues related to food insecurity, youth homelessness, and education access.
 Most recently, she worked in community relations at Wells Fargo where she focused on community engagement and corporate and foundation giving across the Mid-Atlantic.

 Ashley holds a Bachelor’s degree in History from Washington University in St. Louis, and Master’s degrees in Business Administration and Public Policy from University of Maryland, College Park.
 She is a Grantmakers for Effective Organizations Change Leaders in Philanthropy Fellow, and a graduate of the Institute for Corporate Social Responsibility, an initiative of the Washington Regional Association of Grantmakers.